LoicSo/NewclassicUi-version1/README.md

 - You can delete the camera from the inbox if you don't want it to appear on the interface.

 ##Step 4 : Camera visualization
-- Go back on the home page of OpenHab
+- Go back to the home page of OpenHab
 - Go to the classicUI
 - Go to your webview and enjoy our nice interface